 Leveraging that incredible search demand is vital to success on Amazon, and tracking your rankings is the first step to improving them.

 Not sure how to track your rankings?
-Try the KeyworX Free 7 Day Trial.
+Get started with Keyworx today!

 For any business, Conversion Rate is a vital metric, it lets you know at what rate customers see your listing and choose to buy.
 On Amazon, that metric is labelled as Unit Session Percentage Rate, and keeping it high is incredibly important.